csarevalo/todo-list/README.md

-# Snazzy Todo List
+# snazzy_todo_list

-A Snazzy Todo Flutter app.
+A Snazzy Todo App using Flutter.